 Within this age of global hyper communications, how can this kind of thing happen to an actress who is virtually unknown over here?
 The answer is, because she has made her name exclusively within Nollywood — the fledgling, low budget, high output Nigerian film industry that is rapidly making its mark internationally, and which churns out more English language movies than Hollywood or Bollywood — somewhere between a staggering 1,000 and 2,000 a year for the straight-to-video market.

 I meet Omotola in a photography studio in an industrial estate in Bermondsey, south-east London.
 I watch from the open plan kitchen area as she poses during aa photo-shoot for the cover of The Sunday Telegraph's Stella magazine.
 Everything about her is BIG.
 Big body, big hair, big personality, big laugh: she comes across like Oprah’s big sister.
-She seems to enjoy being photographed, and is relaxed and happy in front of camera, joking with the photographer.
+The 38-year-old mother of four seems to enjoy being photographed, and is relaxed and happy in front of camera, joking with the photographer.
 When she laughs, her mouth is free and unrestrained, and her fleshy cheeks suddenly inflate upwards while her eyes compress into slits.
 Her face is round and cat-like and her skin is flawless, complete with a rich brown sheen, like polished ebony.

 The photo session runs over, as the Nigerian actress is here with her own film crew who are recording the event for a future episode of her popular reality TV show, Omotola: The Real Me, which means lots of delays between shots as she does a number of star turns for her cameraman, explaining every aspect of each outfit change.
 As she talks into the camera lens she bubbles with excited energy, as if she’s just about to open a surprise present.

 THE INTERVIEW - TWO YORUBAS